circularvortex/testme/sites/all/modules/uc_views/README.txt

  `min_qty` FROM `uc_order_products` `op` GROUP BY `op`.`nid` ORDER BY `op`.`nid`
  in /var/www/sites/all/modules/uc_views/uc_views.install on line 9.

+To explicitly grant CREATE VIEW to your db user on MySQL via phpMyAdmin as root MySQL user, execute these queries:
+ GRANT CREATE VIEW ON yourdbname.* TO 'dbusername'@'localhost' (Replace your database and user / host names as appropriate.)
+ FLUSH PRIVILEGES

 About Ubercart Views
 --------------------
 This module provides various views on Ubercart data, such as lists of popular products,